Your book, service, art, or product–should you choose to share it with the world–deserves its best shot at success. Don’t forget that.

 To get you started on the brainstorming aspect of creating a broad overview of your own strategy using the above mentioned formula, which is essentially the first step, download my free worksheet to help you visualize this process and get started on building your brand.

-Be the Hero of Your Own Creative Career--whether you're a writer or creative (or both), this worksheet is a great first step!
+Become the Hero of Your Own Creative Career--whether you're a writer or author, this worksheet is a great first step!

 Create Your Brand, Hero's Journey Style worksheet